5 Critical Elements of a Successful Personal Insolvency Agreement (And Why Most Fail Without Professional Help)

 Creditors are more likely to vote "yes" on proposals that are:

-TTJ's proposals are drafted by registered trustee with 20+ years’ experience in insolvency and debt management.
+TTJ's proposals are drafted by registered trustees with 20+ years’ experience in insolvency and debt management.
 We don’t just lodge paperwork—we negotiate outcomes.

 Why Most PIAs Fail Without Professional Help